 This is the best Instant Pot pad Thai recipe!
 It is so easy to make and has the most delicious homemade sauce that is slightly sweet, a little creamy, with just a hint of heat.
-Made with soy sauce, brown sugar, sesame oil, rice vinegar, and peanut butter, the flavours come together brilliantly.
+This healthy meal is ready in less than 30 minutes!

 - The flavour!
-This Instant pot pad Thai chicken has the most delicious pad Thai sauce that is slightly sweet, a little creamy with just a hint of spice.
+This Instant Pot chicken Pad Thai has the most delicious pad Thai sauce that is slightly sweet, a little creamy with just a hint of spice.

-- Because it's made in the Instant Pot it's so easy and simple to make and only requires 6 minutes of cooking time!
+- Because it's made in the Instant Pot it's so quick and easy to make and only requires 6 minutes of cooking time!
+The whole meal is ready in under 30 minutes.

-- It's healthy and dairy free and can easily be made gluten free, dairy free, vegan, vegetarian and paleo too!
+- It's healthy and dairy-free and can easily be made gluten-free, vegan, vegetarian and paleo too!

 - Brown sugar - to give the sauce the perfect amount of sweetness.
 You can use coconut sugar instead.